 It wasn’t until I saw the chemo in the bag on the desk that it hit me: this would be the last time we put chemo into your spinal fluid.
 It’s been particularly hard to come to terms with that detail of treatment and I think it’s part of why I walk out of clinic so exhausted.
 Not because so much has happened, especially not to me!, but because so much has gone unspoken.
 A neurotoxin has been administered straight into your spinal fluid upwards of 20 times and in those moments no one stops to grieve how impossible that feels.
 I’m sorry it has to be this way, bubba.
 I looked at the bag and let out a sign of relief.
 “Let this be the end,” I thought to myself.

 She told us that on her way in to clinic that morning she had seen the clinic anesthesiologist in the elevator.
 When she mentioned she was headed to an L.P. before morning rounds, he was concerned because it wasn’t on his schedule.
 She told him that it was an unsedated one, on her “star kid.”
 And he couldn’t believe it.
 “I know, right?
 He’s so brave.
 Wide awake!” she told him.
-She laughed as she told the story, proud I think of both herself and you.
+She laughed as she retold the us the conversation, proud, I think, of both herself and you.
 You didn’t acknowledge her saying it, but I often wonder if you hear the things they say about you.
 I hope you hear them, but more than that I hope you let them settle deep inside.

 As the appointment wrapped-up up, Ricardo handed me our next month-long, at-home oral chemo schedule.
 I mentioned that we’d stop oral chemo, per CHOP’s directive, before leaving for Philly.
 He casually took back the schedule and crossed off the handful of days that we wouldn’t need to take the listed doses.
 That was it.
 The end of 2 years of chemo therapy casually crossed off with red ink.

 I wondered what it was like for them, to send off their brave patient into the great unknown.
-Probably far less that my mind imagined because to survive the life of a pediatric cancer team I think you plain and simply must disconnect from some parts of the story.
+It probably felt like far less to them that my mind imagined because to survive the life of a pediatric cancer team I think you plain and simply must disconnect from some parts of the story.
 But nonetheless the room felt full of expectant emotion.
 Dr. Maloney said something about, “This is the next right step.” and I at once ached that she hadn’t said something more along the lines of “This will work, I promise!” and ached that she loved us so well to not fluff us up with falsehoods.

 I think this is the next right step Beau.
 And I am sorry it has to be this way.
 You know that, right?

-As we left clinic we walked by the End of Treatment “Survivors” bell.
+As we left clinic we walked by the End of Treatment “Survivor” bell.
 I saw you look at it and wondered what you were thinking.
-At every visit we talked about the day you’d ring the bell as we walked by it, leaving clinic.
-The day in March 2021 when we’d have the nurses gathered round, cheering as you rang.
+At every other visit we talked about the day you’d ring the bell as we walked by it, leaving clinic.
+The day in March 2021 when we’d have the nurses gathered round, cheering as you rang, proclaiming your survival.